andreabradpitto/Experimental-robotics-laboratory/README.md

-# Andrea Pitto's Experimental robotics laboratory exercises
+# Andrea Pitto's Experimental robotics laboratory repository
 This is the repository for all the exercises and assignments I have performed relative to the Robotics engineering class "Experimental robotics laboratory" 2020/2021, held in the University of Genoa

+---

 ## Instructions